Display a slider widget to select items from a list.

 An optional dict of kwargs to pass to the callback.

 An optional boolean, which disables the select slider if set to True.
 The default is False.
-This argument can only be supplied by keyword.

 (any value or tuple of any value)

 The current value of the slider widget.
 The return type will match the data type of the value parameter.

 import streamlit as st color = st.select_slider( 'Select a color of the rainbow', options=['red', 'orange', 'yellow', 'green', 'blue', 'indigo', 'violet']) st.write('My favorite color is', color)

 And here's an example of a range select slider: